jakewmeyer/Ruby-Scripts/README.md

 <br></br>

 ## Install / Setup
-Installs necessary gems and downloads the files as master.zip
+###### Installs necessary gems and downloads the files as master.zip
 ```bash
 curl -sSL https://git.io/vHp98 | sh
 ```
 ```bash
 ruby stocks.rb
 ```

+###### I've also included a folder "bin" with the same programs configured as scripts, with the .rb removed, and execute privileges given.
+By adding these programs to a bin folder in your PATH, you can run the commands like shown in the screenshots.
 ## Gems Used
 * [Rest-Client](https://github.com/rest-client/rest-client) - Client for making HTTP requests in ruby
 * [Ruby Money](https://github.com/RubyMoney/money) - Ruby library for accurate currency management